-The institute hosts research groups on three topics—learning, health, and climate change—as they relate to STEM and equity.
+The institute hosts research groups on three topics—learning & work, health, and climate change—as they relate to STEM and equity.
 Each group meets once a month, during which people share their research.
 New collaborations are often sparked by these meetings; some collaborative research teams have been funded by the institute.

-In our health group, researchers and practitioners are working on advancing equity in medical decision-making; promoting health in marginalized families; increasing access to healthcare for low income populations; and developing energy-efficient strategies to treat wastewater in under-resourced communities.
+- In our health group, researchers and practitioners are working on advancing equity in medical decision-making; promoting health in marginalized families; increasing access to healthcare for low income populations, and understanding the impact of policing on African-American health.

-In our learning science group, faculty and students are designing remedies to promote gender, race, and class equity in STEM education; developing strategies to improve teachers’ accuracy in evaluating students; and designing technologies to teach adolescent drivers with ADHD how to drive safely.
+- In our learning & work group, faculty and students are designing remedies to promote gender, race, and class equity in STEM education; developing strategies to improve teachers’ accuracy in evaluating students; and designing technologies to teach adolescent drivers with ADHD how to drive safely.

-In our climate change group, researchers and practitioners are working on developing strategies to mitigate the disparate impacts of climate change policies on particular communities, and identifying communities’ capacity for adaptive responses to climate change, and studying how energy transition can occur equitably and sustainably.
+- In our climate change group, researchers and practitioners are working on developing strategies to mitigate the disparate impacts of climate change policies on particular communities, identifying communities’ capacity for adaptive responses to climate change, and studying how energy transition can occur equitably and sustainably.

-Faculty, students, and staff: Attend a research group on one or all of our research topics — learning, health, and climate change.
+Faculty, students, and staff: Attend a research group on one or all of our research topics — learning & work, health, and climate change.
 Listen, learn, and present your work.
 Start a new collaboration with researchers and practitioners who share your interests.
 Apply for funding from the institute to tackle a research problem related to equity or diversity.

-Students: Work with a graduate student-run organization to invite underrepresented scientists to campus to share their research, professional experiences, and serve as informal mentors; join our REBLS Network to connect with Massachusetts researchers, business leaders, and other students in your field.
+Students: Work with a graduate student-run organization, to invite underrepresented scientists to campus to share their research, professional experiences, and serve as informal mentors; join our REBLS Network to connect with Massachusetts researchers, business leaders, and other students in your field.
 Apply for our undergraduate student summer leadership academy.

-UMass alums and friends: Be a mentor or an invited speaker, join our alumni advisory board, or make a gift.
+UMass alums and friends: Be a mentor or an invited speaker, join our external advisory board, or make a gift.